Cindy Blackman Santana: Solo career

 In the late 1990s, Blackman made her first recording with a working group.
 They called the album Telepathy because of the tight communication in the band.
 Blackman and her band also recorded the instructional video Multiplicity.

 In 2004, Blackman took a break from touring with Lenny Kravitz to focus on her own music.
 That year, she released Music for the New Millennium on her Sacred Sounds Label.
 "We experiment – but it's never free.
 Everything is written out.
 I have charts for all the songs.
 We expand on what's there, and stretch harmonics and note choices".

 In September 2007, she made a tour of South America, teaching clinics in Argentina, Chile, and Brazil, and on November 30, 2007, Blackman and her quartet performed at Art After 5 at the Philadelphia Museum of Art.

 In 2010, she released a first tribute album to her inspiration Tony Williams.
 Another Lifetime featured Mike Stern on guitar and organist Doug Carn following the line-up of the original Tony Williams Lifetime.
 As guest musicians appear Joe Lovano, Patrice Rushen and Vernon Reid.
 Reid is the lead guitarist on the second Williams tribute album Spectrum Road (2012), a collaboration between Blackman, Reid, John Medeski on organ and former bassist of Lifetime and Cream Jack Bruce.
-Bruce also sings on three tracks of the album and Blackman lend her voice to "Where", originally written by (then Lifetime guitarist) John McLaughlin and sung by Williams (Emergency!, 1969), which already appeared on Another Lifetime in an instrumental version.
-She appeared at the 2011 Montreux festival, Switzerland, playing drums for husband Carlos's one-off reunion with John McLaughlin, after which she helped mix the sound for the video.
+Bruce also sings on three tracks of the album and Blackman lends her voice to "Where", originally written by (then Lifetime guitarist) John McLaughlin and sung by Williams (Emergency!, 1969), which already appeared on Another Lifetime in an instrumental version.
+She appeared at the 2011 Montreux Jazz Festival in Switzerland, where she played drums for husband Carlos's one-off reunion with John McLaughlin, after which she helped mix the sound for the video.

 In 2020, she released a 17 track album titled Give the Drummer Some.
 On this album, she sings on 11 of the tracks.
 The album includes performances by John McLaughlin, Matthew Garrison, Vernon Reid, Kirk Hammett, Bill Ortiz, and Neal Evans.